After battling breast cancer I have found emotional self care is a must. I have 5 tips and some great DIYs to share with you.

 3. Emphasise getting the key parts of your daily routine right and consistent

-The kind of self-care habits that are likely to have the most powerful overall impact on your sense of well-being, will tend to be those that focus on your core day routines.
+The kind of self-care habits that are likely to have the most powerful overall impact on your sense of well-being, will tend to be those that focus on your core daily routines.

-In particular, working to get your core daily routines right, and to ensure they are consistent, can frequently work wonders when it comes to helping you to feel your best, and to better manage the assorted stresses of everyday life as they come your way.
+In particular, working to get your core daily routines right, and to ensure they are consistent, can do wonders when it comes to helping you feel your best, and better manage the stresses of everyday life.

 So, what are those key parts of your everyday routine?
-Generally speaking, these will be things like the time you wake up and go to sleep, the times you eat meals – and how you approach your meals – and other core routines or “keystone habits” in your day that make up a key component of how you structure your life.
+Generally speaking, these will be things like what time you wake up and go to sleep, what time you eat meals – and how you approach your meals – and other core routines or “keystone habits” in your day that make up a key component of how you structure your life.
 Like having your morning coffee and brushing your teeth, for example.

-To a very significant degree, we all rely on our daily routines in order to give us a sense of balance, stability, and direction.
-Especially when there’s a lot going on in your life that you need to deal with and to stay on top of, those routines can be a major “anchor” that could help to keep you balanced.
+We all rely on our daily routines in order to give us a sense of balance, stability, and direction.
+This is especially true when there’s a lot going on in your life that you need to deal with.
+Routines can be a major “anchor” that helps keep you balanced.

 Among other things, make sure that you go to sleep each night with enough time so that you can wind down, get enough rest, and be up at a reasonable hour.
 Then, make sure to eat your meals at regular times and to make sure that your meals help you to feel nourished and satiated.